 Dr Burridge is interested in how people experience and make sense of their ill-health, and how they interact with health professionals and services.
 This has led to research in the context of chronic long-term conditions and end-of-life care.
 Dr Burridge helps coordinate a stream of research to enable people with long-term disability and those who support them to be meaningfully engaged with research that is relevant and seeks to design and deliver care that is person-centred.
-She has published over 30 peer-reviewed journal papers, reports and blogs, is a peer-reviewer for international journals, and has helped to develop national resources for supportive care.
+She also develops learning materials and events to support multidisciplinary clinicians in the practicalities of building their research capacity.
+She has published over 40 peer-reviewed journal papers, reports and blogs, is a peer-reviewer for international journals, and has helped to develop national resources for supportive care.

-Dr Burridge is a Research Fellow within The Hopkins Centre, and brings to the team her skills and experience as a social scientist, including qualitative methods and cross-sectoral multidisciplinary research.
+As a Research Fellow and social scientist, Dr Burridge brings to The Hopkins Centre skills and experience in qualitative methods and cross-sectoral multidisciplinary research.

 Publications since 2016: